 Section 2.
 Governance Committee.
 There shall be a governance committee which shall consist of three Members designated by the Chairman, one of whom the Chairman shall appoint as Chair of the committee.
 The Chairman shall be an additional non-voting member of the committee, provided that if there shall be any vacancy or vacancies in the whole number of the Members as prescribed by law, the Chairman may serve as a voting member of the committee.
 Each member of the committee shall be an "independent member," as defined in Public Authorities Law § 2825 (2).
-Members of the committee shall possess the necessary skills to understand the duties and functions of the committee.
+Members of the committee.
 The duties and responsibilities of the Committee shall be: (a) to keep the board informed of current best governance practices; (b) to review corporate governance trends; (c) to recommend updates to the Authority's corporate governance principles; (d) to advise appointing authorities on the skills and experiences required of potential board members; (e) to examine ethical and conflict of interest issues; (f) to perform board self-evaluations; and (g) to recommend bylaws which include rules and procedures for conduct of board business.